elm-tooling/elm-tooling-cli/cli/README.md

 As mentioned in [tools], you can set `ELM_HOME` environment variable to customize where tools will be downloaded.
 The Elm compiler uses this variable too for where to store packages.

+`elm-tooling` uses `curl` to download stuff if it exists, otherwise `wget`, and finally the `https` Node.js core module.
+So if you need to do any proxy stuff or anything, configure whatever environment variables or whatever `curl` or `wget` understands.
+Most systems – even Windows! – come with either `curl` or `wget`.

+Similarly, `tar` is used to extract archives.
+Even Windows comes with `tar` these days so you shouldn’t need to install anything.

 ### elm-tooling postinstall

 Download the [tools] in the closest `elm-tooling.json` and create links to them in `node_modules/.bin/`.